JL2210/sdlpre2-compat/README.md

 Don't Starve Together to run with modern versions of SDL2.
 They both ship with a pre-2.0.0 release of SDL2 (somewhere in [[`4149992`](https://github.com/libsdl-org/SDL-historical-archive/commit/4149992ac26e739dd843f78a5a7bbe2dc5bcca71), [`d151ba0`](https://github.com/libsdl-org/SDL-historical-archive/commit/d151ba09266de92d2a4f631c86441d637f853e9e))).
-They are built for the 32-bit x86 architecture on Linux.
+They are both built for the 32-bit x86 architecture on Linux.
+Don't Starve Together has a 64-bit x86 build in addition to the 32-bit one.

 To build (release build heavily recommended for playable experience):